 Heroin has made a comeback in recent years.
-Every day, we hear news reports of another heroin bust or of someone losing their lives because of the drug.
+Every day, we hear news reports of another heroin bust or of someone dying from a heroin overdose.
+Many are now referring to heroin addiction as the worst health crisis of the last 100 years.
 It has a deathlike hold over this country and the epidemic doesn’t look like it’s slowing down.

 What Are the Signs and Symptoms of Heroin Abuse?

 When an addict is coming off heroin, severe withdrawal symptoms will take place.
-Within hours of a user’s last dose of heroin, he/she could feel such symptoms as vomiting, diarrhea, muscle and bone pain, anxiety, and irritability.
-These symptoms can be so severe that it could threaten the user’s life.
-The severity of heroin withdrawal without proper medical treatment is the number one reason the addict relapses.
+Within hours of a user’s last dose of heroin, he/she could feel such symptoms as vomiting, diarrhea, muscle and bone pain, anxiety, restless legs, body chills and/or sweating and irritability.
+While these symptoms do not necessarily threaten the user’s life, the severity of heroin withdrawal without proper medical treatment is the number one reason the addict relapses.
 This is why getting into a heroin addiction treatment program immediately is of the utmost importance.

-At the drug and alcohol rehab Clearbrook Treatment Centers, we have been treating heroin addiction since 1972.
-Our heroin detox has been helping patients to safely stop using for more than 40 years now, while our inpatient center will help the addict build the foundation and instill the habits to move forward from heroin addiction.
+At the drug and alcohol rehab Clearbrook Treatment Centers, we have been treating chemical dependency since 1972.
+Our heroin addiction treatment program has been helping patients to safely stop using for more than 40 years now, while our inpatient center will help the addict build the foundation and instill the habits to move forward from heroin addiction.